xwowenzhao/giantbomb/README.md

 This file contains the basic structure and content of the web page, including the search bar.

 static/styles.css
-This file contains the styles for the checkout page, including the layout, colors, and fonts.
+This file contains the styles for the search page, including the layout, colors, and fonts.

 static/search.js
 This file contains the JavaScript code that handles search functionality, including adding games to your rental cart.